sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 }
 ```

-With that we should get something like the this.
+With that, we should get something like this.

 ![./ambient_lighting.png](./ambient_lighting.png)